Simeon Soumaine

 Simeon Soumaine (before June 10, 1685 – c.
 1750) was a noted Huguenot-American silversmith, active in New York City.

-Soumaine was born in London, christened there on June 10, 1685, and probably trained there.
-He had emigrated to New York by 1717, as William Anderson Jr., was apprenticed to him on February 17, 1717, for 7 years, with that fact signed a year later, and finally recorded in August 1719.
-Elias Pelletreau (1726–1810) was also an apprentice for seven years, dating from January 12, 1741.
-Soumaine married Susanna Bourdett in New York City and is known to have owned at least one slave.
-In 1741, when the "Negro Plot of 1741" threatened, his slave Tom told authorities that the conspirators asked him to get swords from his master's shop.
-Two years later, Soumaine advertised that a pepper box had been stolen.
+Soumaine was born in London and christened there on June 10, 1685.
+He likely received his training in London before emigrating to New York by 1717.
+On February 17, 1717, William Anderson Jr. was apprenticed to him for seven years, a fact formally recognized a year later and recorded in August 1719.
+Another apprentice, Elias Pelletreau (1726–1810), served under Soumaine from January 12, 1741, for seven years.

+In New York City, Soumaine married Susanna Bourdett and is documented to have owned at least one slave.
+During the "Negro Plot of 1741," his slave, Tom, informed authorities that conspirators had asked him to procure swords from Soumaine's shop.
+Additionally, in 1743, Soumaine advertised the theft of a pepper box.

 Soumaine advertised a lottery of his works in the American Weekly Mercury, March 23, 1727, as follows: